Førre

 Førre or Førresfjorden is a village in Tysvær municipality in Rogaland county, Norway.
 The village is located at the northern end of the Førresfjorden.
 The 2.57 km2 village has a population (2019) of 3,868 and a population density of 1505 PD/km2.

-The village sits along the European route E134 highway connecting it to the nearby city of Haugesund to the west and to the villages of Aksdal and Grinde to the east.
-Førre Church is located in this village.
+The village sits along the European route E134 highway, connecting it to the nearby city of Haugesund to the west and to the villages of Aksdal and Grinde to the east.
+Førre Church, built in 1893, is located in this village.